FoghornTherapeutics/FHT-ATACseq-pipeline/README.md

    <img src="/images/output_results/PCA_all_samples.JPG" alt="image" style="width:760px;height:auto;">

-Among HCT116 cells only, we see a clear separation of the double treatment (ARID1A knockout and ARID1B knockdown) in blue on the far left.
-Then, ARID1A knockout samples are clustering together in the middle in purple.
+Among HCT116 cells only, we see a clear separation of the double treatment (ARID1A knockout and ARID1B knockdown) with the blue points being in the far left.
+ARID1A knockout samples are also clustering together in the middle in purple points.
 There are no clear separation between the HCT116 WT cells and ARID1B knockdown.
-It could be an indication that ARID1B knockdown does not have a strong effect in chromatin accessibility in WT HCT116 cells.
+It could be an indication that the double treatment has the strongest effect on WT cells, then ARID1A knockout alone has less strong effect and ARID1B knockdown does not have a strong effect in chromatin accessibility in WT HCT116 cells.

    <img src="/images/output_results/HCT116_PCA.JPG" alt="image" style="width:760px;height:auto;">